ZettelGeist/zettelgeist/docs/tutorial.md

 ```
 - Hit enter, and both of those cards will flash by (or the parts you specified: title, note, and comment -- though you could have asked for tags and cite and... any elements you include).

 - But, you want to use them for a portion of your paper on those themes, right?
 To do that, just add one more basic element into your search command: "> search-results.txt" That's all you need.
-The ">" sign (like an arrow) means "send that output into a file"--as in, your results file.
+The ">" sign (like an arrow) means "send that output into a file" -- as in, your results file.
 Or your Gatsby-results.txt file.
 Or your "Gatsby-Body-Part-1.txt" file, depending on how you want to arrange your information.

 Let's do the last one: